What is CFD Trading?

 What is ‘leverage’?

-These small differences can have a huge impact on how much you earn or how much you lose.
+These slight differences can significantly impact how much you earn or lose.

 How is trading CFDs different from traditional trading.

-Unlike trading financial assets, when you trade CFDs, you are not buying or selling the underlying asset.
-What you purchase is a contract between yourself and the CFD Broker.
-Because all you own is a contract with the CFD provider, you must be sure that the CFD broker is in a sound financial position and will be able to meet their obligations to you.
+Unlike trading financial assets, you are not buying or selling the underlying asset when trading CFDs.
+You purchase a contract between yourself and the CFD Broker.
+Because all you own is a contract with the CFD provider, you must be sure it is in a sound financial position and will meet your obligations.

 What do you mean by the term underlying asset?